 Implementation: When an author has exhausted the allocated time frames acceptable for responsiveness and satisfactory progression, the manuscript will be dropped from the editing process.
 To do this, the manuscript will be rejected on the grounds of the author’s unresponsiveness.
 A rejection notification will be sent to the author outlining the reasons for removal.
-Activity logs are kept by junior editors to record the progress of each manuscript.
+Activity logs are kept by associate editors to record the progress of each manuscript.
 When the activity log reflects that an author has been unresponsive and/or has not made satisfactory progress after fifteen (15) days, the author will receive a warning of unresponsiveness via email which will detail this policy and the risk of removal from the journal.
 A response to the warning email does not constitute responsiveness on the part of the author and the author will still be considered unresponsive.
 The author will be considered in good standing if the required action is completed (ex: round of edits) or an issue is addressed (ex: technical issues) within the following fifteen (15) days.
 These two consecutive fifteen (15) day periods constitute the thirty (30) day time requirements for an author to avoid removal from the publication.

 The author will also be dropped if unresponsive for three non-consecutive fifteen (15) day periods during the editing process, totaling forty-five (45) days.
 The author will receive warning emails for the first two non-consecutive unresponsive periods and may be removed at the end of the third nonconsecutive unresponsive period without further notice.
 Authors who have been removed will be able to resubmit the manuscript for later issues, however, they will only receive one unresponsive email warning during the entire editing process and will be dropped after thirty (30) days of unresponsiveness.